-- 10.02 Fabric liner gloves and leather protector gloves, where required, shall be stored with the insulating gloves so that they are available for use.
-Each of these gloves shall be dry before being stored. - 10.03 Fabric liner gloves and leather protector gloves shall be separated from the insulating gloves before being stored. - 10.04 Store the insulating gloves vertically in the B glove bag with the gauntlets down and between the fabric liner gloves and the leather protector gloves. - 10.05 The storage method is as follows: stack a protective glove palm down, then an insulating glove palm up, the fabric liners, the other insulating glove palm down, and the last protective glove palm up.
+10.02 Fabric liner gloves and leather protector gloves, where required, shall be stored with the insulating gloves so that they are available for use.
+Each of these gloves shall be dry before being stored.

+10.03 Fabric liner gloves and leather protector gloves shall be separated from the insulating gloves before being stored.

+10.04 Store the insulating gloves vertically in the B glove bag with the gauntlets down and between the fabric liner gloves and the leather protector gloves.

+10.05 The storage method is as follows: stack a protective glove palm down, then an insulating glove palm up, the fabric liners and the other insulating glove palm down, and the last protective glove palm up.

 Note: This method is used as an extra precaution to prevent damage to the insulating gloves from possible splinters or creosote that may be on the leather protector gloves.
 In addition, the sandwiching of the insulating gloves between the protector gloves will give added protection in the event a sharp object may press against the storage bag.
+Protector gloves do not apply to D and F insulating gloves when they are used in central offices.